codeflood/chel/docs/variables.md

     {commandName} param

+A command substituted from a variable cannot include parameters in the variable value.
+Map splatting and subscripts make it redundant to add additional parameters to a variable substituted as a command name.

+    # not allowed
+    value commandName (command -name value)
+    {commandName} # error

 To use a single value of a list instead of the whole list, append a colon (`:`) and the 1 based index of the value you want to use.

     command {list:1}